December 31, 2021.

 - Plastic bowls - one per person, but a minimum of two.
-Used for breakfast cereal or scrambled eggs.
+Used for breakfast cereal.

 - Plastic plates - one per person, but a minimum of two.
 I sometimes use these for cutting items, but more often I use them for simply supporting a paper plate that I eat off of.

 - Paper plates - usually about 50 of the cheapest ones I can find.
 We have a stack at home and I make sure there are a bunch in the case before a trip - these are my primary prep/eating surface since clean-up is easy (fire or trash).